 The advantages of Larnaca as a tourist resort are too many.

 The town is large enough to give everything one may need.
 There are beautiful beaches extending for 25 kilometers.
 Summer sports, sea activities and cruises are readily available.
 The shops are well stocked, and medical care is excellent.

-Mackenzie Beach and finikoudes in Larnaca are two of the most popular tourist destinations in Cyprus, offering beautiful sandy beaches with crystal clear waters and amazing restaurants and bars situated right next to the ocean.
+Mackenzie Beach and Finikoudes in Larnaca are two of the most popular tourist destinations in Cyprus.
+There are beautiful sandy beaches with crystal clear waters with amazing restaurants situated right next to the ocean.

 Hala Sultan Tekke is the fourth most important Muslim place of pilgrimage on the planet and is found here on the shore of Larnaca salt lake.